ROYAL BERKSHIRE HOSPITAL, READING

 Unauthorised parking will incur a fine but if you forget to enter your registration number on the touch pad and you had a legitimate reason to be at Townlands (such as a hospital appointment), you can appeal the fine as long as you provide proof to back up your appeal.

-Hopefully the new system will make parking at Townlands simpler and visitors can park on site.
+This system will make parking at Townlands simpler and visitors can park on site.